mveeprojects/JavaSpringBootAPIProxy/README.md

   * [ ] UI needs to be a bit prettier.

 **Config:**
-* [x] Move hardcoded references to wiremock url etc and setup overridable config.
+* [x] Move hardcoded references to wiremock url etc. and setup overridable config.

 **Testing:**
+* [x] Look into the best unit testing framework to use for Java/Spring.
+* [ ] (WIP) Implement Unit tests based on the above research
+* [ ] (WIP) Refactor code to make testing more granular where possible.
 * [ ] Implement HTMLUnit tests once basic initial UI is in place.
-* [ ] Look into the best unit testing framework to use for Java/Spring.
-  * [ ] Refactor code to make testing more granular where possible.
 * [ ] Ensure that `startup.sh` fails gracefully when the build fails (due to test failures etc.).
   * [ ] Check exit code of last command, if non-zero echo something out to inform the user and stop there.